Arbitrary Pattern Formation on a Continuous Circle by Oblivious Robot Swarm: Abstract

 \section{Abstract}

 In the field of distributed system, Arbitrary Pattern Formation (APF) problem is an extensively studied problem.
 The purpose of APF is to design an algorithm to move a swarm of robots to a particular position on an environment (discrete or continuous) such that the swarm can form a specific but arbitrary pattern given previously to every robot as an input.
-In this paper the APF problem is discussed on continuous circle by a swarm of homogeneous, anonymous, oblivious, silent mobile robots with no chirality.
-The algorithm discussed here, can solve APF problem deterministically within $\mathcal{O}(n)$ epochs without collision under Semi Synchronous scheduler with $n$ (where $n$ is odd) mobile robots if the initial configuration is rotationally asymmetric.
-For any even number of robots (grater than three) the algorithm can be modified to a probabilistic one to solve APF.
-Also if the initial configuration is rotationally symmetric then APF problem can't be solved by any deterministic algorithm.
+In this paper the solvability of the APF problem on a continuous circle has been discussed for a swarm of oblivious and silent robots without chirality under a semi synchronous scheduler.
+Firstly a class of configurations called \textit{Formable Configuration}($FC$) has been provided which is necessary to solve the APF problem on a continuous circle.
+Then considering the initial configuration to be an $FC$, an deterministic and distributed algorithm has been provided that solves the APF problem for $n$ robots on a continuous circle of fixed radius within $O(n)$ epochs without collision.